 The rulers, with the help of the 70 apostates, got a document prepared and all the 70 signed it saying that they were all the followers of the Ahl al Bayt (a.s) but they bore witness that Shaheed e Awwal considered the Ahl al Bayt (a.s) as gods and also that he had been deriding and lampooning the enemies of the Ahl al Bayt (a.s) who were held in high respect by the ruling clique.
-About 1,000 prsons from different sects signed the document to witness the canard.
-The Oazi of Bahrood sent the false document to Damascus.
+About 1,000 prsons from different sects signed the witness the document canard. to The Qazi of Bahrood sent the false document to Damascus.
 Shaheed e Awwal was in Damascus at that time and the Shafaee scholar, Ibad ibn al Jimaad, too was in Damascus.
 He was against Shaheed e Awwal since the early days.when they were both studying at the same seminary.
 He cunningly sent the petition to the Maliki Scholar and Chief Qazi, Burhan ud deen Maliki for his signature and verdict.
-One incident had taken place a few days earlier that had angered Ibn e Jumaad against Shaheed e Awwal.
+One incident had taken place a few earlier that had days angered Ibn Jumaad against Shaheed e Awwal.
 Ibn e Jumaad called on him one day.
 Shaheed e Awwal was sitting on his desk and writing something.
 Simultaneously they continued to talk.Generally when scholars met, they discussed some topics of mutual interest.
 Ibn e Jumaad made a pun on Shaheed e Awwal saying that he was hearing a voice from behind the pen but no person was visible there!
-He meant it as a pun on the Shaheed e Awwal meaning that he was so lean and thin that he was almost invisible!
+He meant it as a pun on the Shaheed e Awwal meaning that thin lean and that he almost he SO was was invisible!
 Shaheed e Awwalimmediately retorted saying that Ibn e Jumaad meant a son of many men and across the table was only a person who was ibn e Wahid the son of one man!
 This retort angered Ibn e Jumaad and he departed without uttering a single word..
-Within a few days Ibn e Jumaad got the petition prepared and forwarded to Burhan ud Deen, the Qazi, attesting his own signature and asked him to immediately pass the verdict.
+Within a few Jumaad got the petition prepared forwarded to Burhan ud Deen, the Qazi, attesting his own signature and asked him to immediately pass verdict.
 Shaheed e Awwal was then arrested and brought to the court.
 The petition and the verdict were read to him that he was to be executed because he was an apostate.
 He asked how a verdict could be passed without hearing the accused person?
 He asked the court to permit him to argue his case with the witnesses.
 The Qazi said that the verdict was passed and it was to be executed.
-Shaheed e Awwal suddenly turned towards Ibn al Jimaad and said, "I am a follower of the Shafaee Figh and there is no capital punishment in this faith!
+Shaheed e Awwal suddenly turned towards Ibn al Jimaad and said, "I am a follower of the Shafaee Fiqh and there is no capital punishment in this faith!
 Since you are aShafaee cleric and Qazi, you must pass the verdict" Ibn al Jimaad couldn't do anything but say that since the person has professed to Shafaee Faith, he could only be put in jail for one year which is the punishment prescribed in his Fiqh for a Murtid and he must be asked to express repentance of his apostacy.